 Ultrasound gel is a conductive medium that creates a bond between the skin and the ultrasound transducer.
 The gel is composed of water and propylene glycol and is formulated to reduce overall static.
 Many people notice that the gel tends to be thick and sticky, however, it needs to have a sticky texture so that it does not drip off of your skin.The ultrasound gel is needed in order to create a barrier between the fetal Doppler probe and the expected mother’s stomach.
 The Doppler works by using high frequency sound waves into the body (Doppler waves) to detect audio sound, i.e. fetal heartbeat.
 The gel is sold separately and can be purchased on our website.
 Click Here To Order

 What if I can't find the baby's heartbeat?

 You might not be able to hear a baby’s heartbeat the first time you attempt.
 Most commonly, this is because it’s too early in the pregnancy.
 If you don't find your baby's heartbeat in this period of time, take a break.
 If you are concerned contact your health care provider.
 If not, try again in a few days.
 Finding a heartbeat can be difficult at first, practice patience while operating.
 Refer to ourTips for Use sheet for best times and positions when trying to locate your baby's heartbeat.

 Other reasons you might not hear the heartbeat include:

-When can I start using the baby Doppler?
+When can I start using the fetal Doppler?